 Some investments are riskier than others – there’s a greater chance you could lose some or all of your money.
 For example, Canada Savings Bonds (CSBs) have very low risk because they are issued by the government of Canada.
 GICs and bank deposits also carry low risk because they are backed by large financial institutions.
 With GICs and deposits you also have the additional protection of deposit insurance on amounts up to $100,000 if your financial institution goes bankrupt.
 With these low-risk investments you are unlikely to lose money.
 However, they have a lower potential return than riskier investments and they may not keep pace with inflation.

 Over the long-term, bonds have a potentially higher return than CSBs and GICs, but they also have more risks.
 Their prices may drop if the issuer’s creditworthiness declines or interest rates go up.
-If prices drop, you will incur a loss.
+Learn more about the risks of bonds.

 Stocks have a potentially higher return than bonds over the long termTerm The period of time that a contract covers.
 Also, the period of time that an investment pays a set rate of interest.+ read full definition, but they are also riskier.
 BondBond A kind of loan you make to the government or a company.
 They use the money to run their operations.
 In turn, you get back a set amount of interest once or twice a year.
 If you hold bonds until the maturity date, you will get all your money back as well.
 If you sell…+ read full definition investors are creditors.
 As a bond investor, you’re legally entitled to fixed amounts of interest and principalPrincipal The total amount of money that you invest, or the total amount of money you owe on a debt.+ read full definition and are repaid in priority if the company goes bankrupt.
 However, if the company is successful, you won’t earn more than the fixed amounts of interest and principal.
 Shareholders are owners.
 As a shareholderShareholder A person or organization that owns shares in a corporation.
 May also be called a investor.+ read full definition, if the company is unsuccessful, you could lose all of your money.
 But if the company is successful, you could see higher dividends and a rising shareShare A piece of ownership in a company.
 A share does not give you direct control over the company’s daily operations.
 But it does let you get a share of profits if the company pays dividends.+ read full definition price.